digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 DAML on `VMware Concord <https://blogs.vmware.com/blockchain>`__ and DAML on `Hyperledger Sawtooth <https://sawtooth.hyperledger.org/>`__ are examples of such a replicated setup.
 The implementations that use this topology (replicated or not) do not provide interoperability across multiple deployments.
-Out of the box, scalability is also limited, but can be improved by internally partitioning the writer node further, as shown next.
+Out of the box, scalability is also limited, but can be improved by internally partitioning the committer node further, as shown next.

 .. _staged-writer-topology: